• Skip to primary navigation

 COLIN MATTHEWS was born in London in 1946.
 He studied with Arnold Whittall and Nicholas Maw; in the 1970s he was assistant to Benjamin Britten, and worked for many years with Imogen Holst.
 His collaboration with Deryck Cooke on the performing version of Mahler’s Tenth Symphony lasted from 1963 until its publication in 1975.

-Over four decades his music has ranged from solo piano music through five string quartets and many ensemble and orchestral works.
+Over five decades his music has ranged from solo piano music through six string quartets and many ensemble and orchestral works.
 From 1992-9 he was Associate Composer with the LSO, writing amongst other works a Cello Concerto for Rostropovich.
 In 1997 his choral/orchestral Renewal, commissioned for the 50th anniversary of BBC Radio 3, was given a Royal Philharmonic Society Award.

 Orchestral works since 2000 include Reflected Images for the San Francisco SO, Berceuse for Dresden for the New York Philharmonic, Turning Point for the Concertgebouw Orchestra and Traces Remain for the BBC SO.